Modelling Concurrency with Comtraces and Generalized Comtraces: Traces vs. Partial Orders

-From the concurrency point of view, the fundamental advantage of traces is that in many cases it is simpler and more fruitful to analyze sequences equipped with a independency relation $ind$ and their underlying quotient trace monoid than their equivalent partial order representations.
-This is especially the case when we want to study the formal linguistic aspects of concurrent behaviors, e.g., Ochmanski's characterization of recognizable trace language \cite{Och} and Zielonka's theory of asynchronous automata \cite{Zie}.
+From the concurrency point of view, the trace quotient monoid representation has a fundamental advantage over its labeled poset representation when studying the formal linguistic aspects of concurrent behaviors, e.g., Ochma\'nski's characterization of recognizable trace language \cite{Och} and Zielonka's theory of asynchronous automata \cite{Zie}.
 For more details on traces and their various properties, the reader is referred to the monograph \cite{Di}.
+The reader is also referred to \cite{BK91} for interesting discussions on the trade-offs: traces vs. labeled partial order models that allow auto-concurrency, e.g., pomsets.